stepleton/cameo/aphid/README.md

 distinguish between "tag bytes" or "data bytes", even though these divisions of a block are important to Lisas.)

-The operation system that runs on Cameo/Aphid's PocketBeagle computer is a version of Debian Linux.
+The operating system that runs on Cameo/Aphid's PocketBeagle computer is a version of Debian Linux.
 In standard Cameo/Aphid setups, the hard drive image file is `/usr/local/lib/cameo-aphid/profile.image`.
 To gain access to this file, for instance to make a backup or to replace it with a different disk